ehmatthes/django-simple-deploy/README.md

 If you haven't already done so, install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and make sure you're using [Git](https://git-scm.com) to track your project.

-Make sure your project is running in a virtual environment, and you have built a `requirements.txt` file with the command `pip freeze > requirements.txt`.
-(Other dependency management systems should be supported shortly.)
+Make sure your project is running in a virtual environment, and you have either:

+- built a `requirements.txt` file with the command `pip freeze > requirements.txt`;
+- Or, used Pipenv to create a `Pipfile`.

+Poetry should be supported shortly.

-Quick start
+Quick start - using `requirements.txt`
 ---

 If you've met the prerequisites, you can deploy your project using the following steps: